republique-et-canton-de-geneve/git-sync/README.md

 At État de Genève we use an Active Directory server to authenticate users, plus a home-made solution (hereafter denoted as "the LDAP server" ) to manage authorizations.
-As is done in many organizations, the LDAP server organizes users in roles such as "IT-DEV-JAVA", "IT-DEV-PHP" or "FINANCE".
+As is done in many organizations, the LDAP server organizes users in groups such as "IT-DEV-JAVA", "IT-DEV-PHP" or "FINANCE".
-Access rights to systems and applications are granted to roles or to users.
+Access rights to systems and applications are granted to groups or to users.
-A user is assigned any number of roles.
+A user is assigned to any number of groups.

 Now GitLab comes into play.
 The server is an on-premise instance of the GitLAb community edition.